bitpartio/Mx/README.md

-# gomx
+# Mx
-An HTML markup library with HTMX support
+An HTML markup server library with HTMX support written in Go